deseretdigital-ui/date-range-picker/README.md

 * minimumDate - The minimum date you want the user to be able to select.
 * maximumDate - The maximum date you want the user to be able to select.
 * defaultDisplayValue - The value that is displayed when no dates have been selected yet.
 Defaults to "Select a date range"
+* selectSingleDay - Enable or disable selecting a single day for the date range.
+Defaults to true.

 # Styles